weberi/jordanhorses/content/visit/camplife.md

 Learn about life at our camp!

 Our camp offers an authentic, nature-focused experience in the heart of the desert.
-It gives you a sense of the traditional lifestyle of nomadic Bedouins, peaceful, simple, and far from modern comforts.
+It gives you a sense of the traditional lifestyle of nomadic Bedouins, peaceful and simple."

-You’ll find yourself surrounded by the serene beauty of the desert landscape, accompanied by its most iconic animals: Arabian horses.
-These graceful creatures have been part of life in this region for centuries and are perfectly suited to its harsh and beautiful terrain."
 ---
 Learn about life a our camp!

 Our camp offers an authentic, nature-focused experience in the heart of the desert.
-It gives you a sense of the traditional lifestyle of nomadic Bedouins, peaceful, simple, and far from modern comforts.
+It gives you a sense of the traditional lifestyle of nomadic Bedouins, peaceful and simple.

 You’ll find yourself surrounded by the serene beauty of the desert landscape, accompanied by its most iconic animals: Arabian horses.
 These graceful creatures have been part of life in this region for centuries and are perfectly suited to its harsh and beautiful terrain.